mattearly/ArcherEngine/readme.md

 # ArcherEngine

 *Archer Engine is a Multimedia C++ library for setting up and interfacing with 3D environments.
-All of the functionality is accessed through C++ functions.*
+All of the functionality is accessed through C++ functions in archer lib*

 ## Use Context